• Skip to main content

 Sex, which refers to one’s biological characteristics, also exists as a spectrum, because intersex people exist.
 A person’s sex can be female, male, or intersex—which can present as an infinite number of biological combinations.

-Today, numerous scientific fields, including biology, endocrinology, physiology, genetics, neuroscience, and reproductive science, have confirmed that both biological sex and gender exist as a spectrum.
+Today, numerous scientific fields, including biology, endocrinology, physiology, genetics, neuroscience, and reproductive science, have confirmed that both sex and gender exist as a spectrum.

 This is true for humans and across the animal kingdom.